unhcr/koboloadeR/.github/CONTRIBUTING.md

 * Push your branch to your fork on Github, the remote `origin`.

-* From your fork open a pull request in the correct branch using the specified [Issue Template](https://github.com/unhcr/koboloadeR/blob/gh-pages/ISSUE_TEMPLATE.md)
+* From your fork open a pull request in the correct branch using the specified [Issue Template](https://github.com/unhcr/koboloadeR/blob/gh-pages/.github/ISSUE_TEMPLATE.md)
 * Update the `README.md` with details of changes to the interface particularly changes in how indicators are defined or addition of new indicators.

 * Increase the version numbers in any examples files and the `README.md` to the new version that this `Pull Request` would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).

-* You may then request [Ernest Guevarra](mailto:ernestgmd@gmail.com) to merge your `Pull Request` for you.

 * Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).